EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - primary

 *Clarifications:*
+- Not relevant????????.
+Message of new data from Opera is pushed to ingestor.
+Not data.

 *Acceptance criteria:*

 *Consequences and decisions:*

+Relevant??
 ### F12 - "OPERA Open Radar Data" as data provider role within FEMDI when data is exposed by producer via a push API service

 "Given a data producer exposes data via a push service, when new data are received by OPERA Open Radar Data, then OPERA Open Radar Data must perform its data provider role within FEMDI."